Academy Award for Best Original Score: 2020s

+Shortlisted finalists

+Finalists for Best Score are selected by the Music Branch.
+Music Branch members shall vote in order of their preference for not more than 15 pictures to be considered for the Score award.
+The 15 motion pictures receiving the highest number of votes shall advance to the next round of voting.

 Records

 Superlatives

 These are only for nominations in the Scoring categories.
 Nominations in other categories, such as the Original Song category, are not included.

+Age superlatives

 Only one composer has won two Scoring Oscars the same year: in 1973, Marvin Hamlisch won Original Dramatic Score for The Way We Were and Best Adaptation Score, for The Sting.
 Hamlisch also won Best Song that year for The Way We Were, making him the only composer to win three music Oscars in the same year.

 Only one composer has won Oscars three years in a row: Roger Edens won for Easter Parade (1948), On the Town (1949) and Annie Get Your Gun (1950).

 Eight composers have won Oscars two years in a row: